ama291/Music-Driven-Workout-App/Docs/4a-documentation.md

 ### Work Out
+* Create a function to map rpm of an exercise to bpm of a song.
+* Use the exercise bpm and the user's input themes (if any), or themes extracted from the user's Spotify data and/or Spotify's workout playlists to...

 *   Basic matching of workout with tempo data
 	*   Assume that the Fitness Test group will supply you with a rate at which the user can do an exercise